cilium/cilium/Documentation/cmdref/cilium-dbg_statedb_devices.md

 ```
   -h, --help             help for devices
+  -o, --output string    Output format, one of: table, json or yaml (default "table")
   -w, --watch duration   Watch for new changes with the given interval (e.g. --watch=100ms)
 ```